 For the most part, we like to plan our fall activities ahead of time.

 But sometimes—when we’re feeling adventurous—one of us closes our eyes and randomly chooses a stick!
 It’s especially fun when we let Jack pick one!

 This variation is a lot of fun, and shakes up our tendency to plan everything ahead of time!

 Once we’ve completed an activity and are ready to “check it off” our bucket list, we’ll simply write the year on the back of the stick and turn it upside down in the jar.

 You’ll be able to use your bucket list year after year!

 Don’t forget to download your free printable fall checklist to start your very own fall bucket list!

-Simply download the printable and check off your favorite activities before adding them to your fall bucket list DIY!
+Simply sign up below, download and print off your checklist, and check off your favorite activities before adding them to your fall bucket list DIY!

 What is your FAVORITE thing to do in the fall?